We are the statutory regulator for the optical professions in the UK. Our powers were given to us by Parliament, under the Opticians Act 1958.

 Prescribing legislation

-Some optometrists with additional speciality qualifications are able to prescribe medicines, within their scope of practice, for ocular conditions.
-The sale, use and production of medicines are covered in legislation, including the Medicines Act 1968 and Human Medicines Regulations 2012.
+Optometrists with a registered independent prescribing specialty can prescribe certain medicines, within their scope of practice.
+Relevant requirements are contained in the Medicines Act 1968 and Human Medicines Regulations 2012.

 Can't find what you're looking for?

-Other UK legislation can be accessed from the Office of Public Sector Information website.
+UK legislation can be accessed from the legistlation.gov.uk website.

 Criminal offences established by the Opticians Act